chrismilson/Homemade-DiffieHelman/README.md

     ./crypto -e foo -o bar

 Thats it!
-Now you can publish your public key and communicate securely (Up to the assumption that P != NP).
+Now you can publish your public key and communicate securely (As long as P != NP).